LuccaSA/TarCompressCrypt/README.md

 Basically, TCC job's is to pipe ( `|` ) tar, compressor and openssl commands.
 Natives and official implementations of each command are used for maximum performance.

-The other TCC purpose is to prepare the compression job with differents strategies : for example, you can create an archive for each folder found in the source folder, and choose how many parallel threads to process the batch for maximum throughput.
-You can either saturate disk ios, or the CPU depending on your settings, or choose to keep some room on your servers.
+The other TCC purpose is to prepare the compression job with different strategies.
+You can create an archive for each folder found in the source folder, and choose how many parallel threads to process the batch for maximum throughput.
+You can either saturate disk iops, or the CPU depending on your settings, or choose to keep some room on your servers.

 TCC is actually used for off-site backup operations on production servers.